Plant And Animal Cells Not Labeled

 Frequently Asked Questions (FAQ)

 Q: Can I always tell the difference between plant and animal cells under a microscope?
 A: With careful observation and practice, you can usually distinguish between plant and animal cells.
 Look for key features such as the presence of a cell wall or chloroplasts.
-However, some specialized cells may be more difficult to identify.
+Still, some specialized cells may be more difficult to identify.

 Q: What are the functions of the cell wall in plant cells?
 A: The cell wall provides support, protection, and shape to the plant cell.
 It also helps to regulate cell turgor pressure and prevents the cell from bursting.